MAANASAYVSN/ISQA8600-From-Data-To-Decisions/README.md

 # ISQA8600-From-Data-To-Decisions
 **License Information**

-Name:Apache 2.0, the following is the link to the apache license information
+  <ins>Name</ins> : Apache 2.0, the following is the link to the apache license information

   <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache 2.0</a>
 ## My individual assignments